Alabama 2010: Summary Population and Housing Characteristics. U.S. Census Bureau, 2012.

 For Hispanic/Latino statistics, see tables 3, 4, and 18.

-The National Council of La Raza (NCLR) is the largest national Hispanic civil rights and advocacy organization in the United States.
+UnidosUS (formerly The National Council of La Raza) is a nonpartisan Hispanic civil rights and advocacy organization in the United States.

 Hispanic Health Profile: Alabama.
 Alabama Department of Public Health, 2003.